samfeldstein/personal-site-astro/src/pages/about.md

 key: Uses
 ---

 If you arrived here from the home page, you probably already know that I'm a web developer.
-If this is news to you, check out the [projects page](/projects/), then kindly [hire me](mailto:samuelfeldstein@proton.me).
+If this is news to you, check out the [websites page](/websites/), then kindly [hire me](mailto:samuelfeldstein@proton.me).

 What else?
 We could start with where I'm from, but I'm not going to tell you that.
 Instead I'll give you a hint: It's not Idaho or Ohio.
 I'm currently in Boulder, but I've also lived in Iowa City, Southern California, and Far West Texas.